rm-02/Prj-VTS/Hardware/Casings/README.md

 Info:
 - All of the above was printed in PETG for the prototype

-- 2 M2 screws and 2 M2 hex standoffs (6mm) were used to close the main casing
+- 4 M2 screws and 2 M2 hex standoffs (6mm) were used to close the main casing

 - The charger casing has a small mounting postion for a magnetic connector, compatible with the battery packs.
 The charger used for the prototype was
 Sparkfun's PRT-12711 as it was readily available, though any single cell li-po charger with max current of 800mA should work.
+Again, M2 screws and standoffs were used to close the casing.

 - Some designs have a triangle fin attached for ease of 3D printing which can then be snapped off and filed till smooth.